anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   is performed as described in BRSKI.

   Note: From the definition of the interaction with the MASA in
-  {{RFC8995, Section 5}} follows that it may be synchronous (voucher request with nonce) or asynchronous (voucher request without nonce).
+  {{RFC8995, Section 5}} follows that it may be synchronous (using voucher request with nonces) or asynchronous (using nonceless voucher requests).

 * Ownership tracker: as defined in BRSKI.

-The following list describes the target domain components that can optionally be operated in the off-site backend of the target domain.
+The following list describes backend target domain components, which may be located on-site or off-site in the target domain.

 * PKI RA: performs centralized certificate management functions as a public-key infrastructure for the domain operator.